Welcome to PayPal!

 IMPORTANT: Your choice of carrier and shipment options with that carrier can have a big impact on your ability to meet the proof of delivery requirements.
 Please ensure, especially when shipping goods internationally, that your carrier can provide ‘delivered’ status at the correct address, or your Seller Protection claim may be denied.

-PayPal’s Seller Protection does not apply to intangible items, however, having proper proof of delivery can help a seller win a buyer’s Item Not Received Purchase Protection claim.
+PayPal’s Seller Protection program does not apply to intangible items, however, having proper proof of delivery can help a seller win a buyer’s Item Not Received Purchase Protection claim.

 New Zealand Dollar: